 St. Thomas moved into a new church building in December of 1963.
 As the parish’s needs have grown the building has grown as well, with building projects every decade since, designed to serve the congregation’s expanding mission.
 The blending of congregational and campus ministries that sparked St. Thomas continues still to shape our mission.
 While the congregation grew quickly to the point of needing a separate pastor, Lutheran Campus Ministry at Indiana University remains an integral part of our ministry.
-Students still come to St. Thomas as their place of worship.
-We provide lunches for students each Sunday following worship.
-And the congregational and campus ministries work closely together, guided by a partnership covenant.
+Students still come to St. Thomas as their place of worship and the congregational and campus ministries work closely together, guided by a partnership covenant.

 From early days, St. Thomas has held to certain values and commitments as touchstones for ministry.
-The importance of Inclusiveness led the congregation to become the first Reconciling in Christ congregation among Lutheran congregations in Indiana–expressing the congregation’s welcome of lesbian, gay, bisexual, and transgendered persons.
+The importance of Inclusiveness led the congregation to become the first Reconciling in Christ congregation among Lutheran congregations in Indiana, expressing the congregation’s welcome of lesbian, gay, bisexual, and transgendered persons.
 The centrality of and passion for mission beyond our church walls have found expression in a multitude of mission efforts.
+In 2010, for the fiftieth anniversary of the congregation, members created a commemorative booklet filled with wonderful pictures and stories Copies are still available on request in the church office.
 Read more about our missions here.

 The call to care for the earth gave rise early on to banning styrofoam and inviting members to bring their own mugs for coffee hours.
 Recycling; care in the use of lights, heat, and air conditioning; energy efficiency measures; LED lighting; solar panels; and a community garden have since expanded this commitment to stewardship of God’s creation.
 We helped to found Earth Care in Bloomington as well as Hoosier Interfaith Power & Light, a statewide organization.
 Read more about how our congregation supports our ministries and community service here.